dhis2/dhis2-docs/src/user/managing-dashboards.md

 ![](resources/images/dashboard/dashboard-interpretations.png)

 ## Sharing a dashboard { #dashboard_sharing }

-In order to share a dashboard with users and user groups, click on the **Share** button to the right of the dashboard title to display the *Sharing & Access* dialog.
+In order to share a dashboard with users and user groups, click on the **Share** button to the right of the dashboard title to display the _Sharing and access_ dialog.

 ![](resources/images/dashboard/dashboard-sharing-dialog.png)

-There are 3 levels of sharing permissions available for a dashboard:
+There are three levels of sharing permissions available for a dashboard:

 - No access